BRlin-o/music-score-tool/README.md

-# Music Score Tool Pro (樂譜圖床與合併工具 - 旗艦版)
+# Music Score Tool (樂譜圖床與處理工具)

-A powerful React-based tool for musicians and music educators to process, merge, and enhance sheet music images.
+A powerful, privacy-focused React application for musicians to process, clean, and enhance sheet music images.

+**Current Version: V3 (Pro)**

-## Features
+## ✨ Key Features (V3)

-- **Image Merging**: Upload multiple sheet music screenshots and merge them into a single, seamless vertical image.
-- **Red Light Filter (Red Channel Filtering)**: Specifically designed to remove background noise and artifacts, perfect for processing scanned or photographed sheet music.
-- **Super Resolution (2x Upscaling)**: Uses high-quality bicubic interpolation with smoothing to upscale images by 2x, creating crisp, vector-like edges for printing.
-- **Ink Boost**: Enhance the contrast and depth of the music notes (ink) while keeping the background clean.
-- **Interactive Preview**: Real-time preview of the processed result with zoom and pan capabilities.
-- **Drag & Drop Reordering**: Easily reorder uploaded images before merging.
+### 🧠 Dual Processing Algorithms
+- **Adaptive (自適應)**: Best for photos.
+Automatically handles uneven lighting, shadows, and paper wrinkles to produce a clean, high-contrast result.
+- **Classic (經典)**: Best for scans.
+Uses a Red Channel filter to remove specific artifacts and colored markings.

+### 🎨 Background & Layout Control
+- **Transparent Background**: One-click removal of the paper background for easy compositing.
+- **Custom Background Color**: Choose any color for the background if transparency is off.
+- **Smart Auto-Crop**: Automatically detects the music content and crops out excess margins.
+- **Flexible Padding**: Adjust padding (Uniform, Axis, or Independent) to frame your score perfectly.

+### 🛠️ Advanced Image Enhancement
+- **Super Resolution**: Adjustable scaling (up to 3x) for crisp, print-ready edges.
+- **Edge Smoothing**: Configurable anti-aliasing to remove jagged edges.
+- **Live Comparison**: Split-screen slider to compare the original and processed images in real-time.

+### ⚡ Workflow Efficiency
+- **Local History**: Keeps track of your recent uploads and settings within the session.
-- **Privacy Focused**: All processing happens locally in your browser.
-No images are uploaded to any server.
+- **Privacy First**: All processing is done **locally in your browser**.
+No images are ever uploaded to a server.

-## Tech Stack

-- **Frontend Framework**: React 19 + TypeScript
-- **Build Tool**: Vite
-- **Styling**: Tailwind CSS 4
-- **Icons**: Lucide React
+- **Sync Crop**: View the original image cropped exactly like the processed result for precise comparison.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

-- Node.js (v18 or higher recommended)
+- Node.js (v18+)
-- npm or yarn
+- npm

 ### Installation